galaxyproject/iwc/workflows/epigenetics/hic-hicup-cooler/README.md

 - For the region capture Hi-C workflow the pairs are filtered for both mates in the captured region.
 - The filtered pairs are sorted and indexed with cooler_csort.
 - The pairs are loaded into a matrix of the given resolution and balanced with cooler.
+- A final plot is made with pyGenomeTracks using the balanced matrices on the region provided or the capture region.

 ## Subworkflows